 Around this time, my father, who practiced internal medicine, ran a blood test due to all my joint pain.
 It came back that I had elevated uric acid.
 He said I had gout, which is an inflammatory arthritis caused by excess uric acid crystals that deposit in the joints.
 He then gave me a prescription for a medication called Allopurinol.
 I was shocked.
 How could I have gout when all my injuries were from sports?
 Well, my father had gout so that could have a lot to do with it, I thought.

-There was no internet in those days, but fortunately there was a package insert which I read thoroughly.
-Not willing to risk kidney or liver damage and a host of other side effects, I threw the bottle away.
+There was no internet in those days, but fortunately, there was a package insert which I read thoroughly.
+Not willing to risk kidney disease or liver damage and a host of other side effects, I threw the bottle away.
 After doing more research in the library, I changed my diet and my uric acid levels soon went to normal.
 I was encouraged that I was able to heal my condition without medication.

 That did not stop all the injuries though.
-In my freshman year at Rutgers University, I joined the track team and again started having pain in both my knees.
+In my freshman year at Rutgers University, I joined the track team and again was having pain in both my knees.
 So at the coach’s recommendation, I went to the team’s athletic trainer who had treated a lot of knee injuries.
 He put an ointment on my knees, wrapped them in ace bandages with that infamous thick white tape, and sent me on my way.

 I thought, doesn’t anyone know what they’re doing?
-How hard is it to find someone to help me with a simple knee injury, or any of my other prior injuries for that matter?
+How hard is it to find someone to help me with a simple knee injury or any of my other prior injuries for that matter?

 Over the following days, my knees continued to worsen and got so bad it prevented me from running at all.
 That’s the first time in years that I was not able to run for an extended period of time.
 I was forced to drop off the team as my future for being able to compete at all seemed bleak.
 I was in constant pain and became very depressed, as I had a lifelong dream of competing in the Olympics.

 Something positive that evolved from all of this suffering was that I became deeply interested in what was causing all of these symptoms and injuries I kept having.
-Even as far back as 12 years old, I started reading everything I could find on nutrition and health after I went with my mom to this new thing called a health food store.
+Even as far back as 12 years old, I was reading everything I could find on nutrition and health after I went with my mom to this new thing called a health food store.

 In high school, I also became deeply fascinated with sports injuries and how to prevent and treat them.
 I would read everything I could find on the subject and test things out on myself.
 What if I could help other kids prevent all the suffering and misery I was going through?